CurvSurf/FindSurface-RealityKit-visionOS-Response-to-Request/settings-window.md

     > **Note**: In `visionOS`, due to the fact that the only option available to obtain depth data is vertex points of the mesh anchors, `Measurement Accuracy` and `Mean Distance` are virtually fixed.
 Thus, they are initially set to [the optimal values](https://github.com/CurvSurf/FindSurface-visionOS#optimal-parameter-set-for-apple-vision-pro) that we have found after tested on various circumstances.
 You might not need to change them in most cases.

 - `Seed Radius` means the radius of a seed region around the seed point where FindSurface starts searching for the surface.
 Acceptable range is from 5 (5 cm) to 1000 (10 m).
 This parameter should be set to an appropriate value depending on the approximate size of the target object.
-For convenience, you can adjust this parameter by the magnification gesture (pinching with the index finger and thumb of both hands and moving apart or closer.)
+For convenience, you can adjust this parameter by the magnification gesture (pinching with the index finger and thumb of both hands and moving apart or closer) with staring at meshes.

 - `Lateral Extension` means the tendency for the algorithm to spread its search space in lateral (tangential) direction of the surface to be detected or measured.